State-funded schools should never be allowed to discriminate against young children on religious grounds

 The establishment of a national network of Educate Together schools, that guarantee equality of access and esteem to all children, is the solution.
 Lack of school choice for all families remains the fundamental problem – all children are welcomed in Educate Together schools and Educate Together will continue to lobby and open schools to provide a space where no child will feel like an outsider.

 A national network of Educate Together schools

 We believe that it is eminently possible to build a national network of equality-based Educate Together schools that will provide all families in the country with this choice within 30 minutes travel time in the morning.
 Our assessment suggests that a national network of approximately 300 Educate Together national schools is now needed.
 This is a modest number making up only 10% of the primary education system.
 Educate Together is calling on the Government the Department and the Catholic Church to work with us to provide this network by the year 2030.

-Ireland must have a balanced education system in which children of all backgrounds can have equal access to an excellent education and are equally respected.
+If Ireland is to have a balanced education system in which children of all backgrounds are respected, then real progress on school patronage must be made, now.